 What Is Panna Cotta?

-Panna Cotta roughly translated to Italian means cooked cream.
+Panna Cotta roughly translated from Italian means cooked cream.
 Heavy cream is the bulk of the ingredients used and also added to that are vanilla, sugar and gelatin.
-Once everything is mixed together panna cotta is usually left to set in special molds, eventually being un-molded when ready for presentation.
+Once everything is mixed together, panna cotta is usually left to set in special molds, eventually being un-molded when ready for presentation.
 It’s usually served with fresh berries and a sauce.

 Panna Cotta is quite adaptable though and that’s why I made this version with pumpkin and fall flavors.
 I also used single serve plastic cups instead molds.
 This makes my panna cotta perfect for parties or get togethers where people might not be sitting in a regular dinner party environment.
 They’re also the perfect size for one person!

 WHAT MAKES PANNA COTTA SET AND BECOME FIRM?

 Powdered gelatin is used to make this happen.
 You’ll need to “bloom” the gelatin in some cold water.
 The mixture will become firm like jello.
 Once the cream mixture is ready, add a small amount to the gelatin to dissolve it again and then you’ll add that mixture back into the rest of the cream.
 This is called tempering when you add a small amount of a warm ingredient to a cold ingredient so as not to shock it.